 Performance of the page

-Do you know the fact that 40% of users will abandon your site if it takes more than 3 seconds for loading?
-And, as per Google, 53% will leave your site if it takes more than 3 seconds for loading on mobile devices.
+Do you know the fact that 40% of users will abandon your site if it takes more than 3 seconds to load?
+And, as per Google, 53% will leave your site if it takes more than 3 seconds to load on mobile devices.
 You cannot simply ignore the issue of the slow loading of your website.

 So the catch is the quicker the loading time, the faster you will have viewers.
 Did you know Amazon – the Ecommerce Giant, saw a 1% decrease in sales due to the page’s poor performance?
 And 1% equals a $1.3 billion annual loss.